 When you hear the phrase “frivolous lawsuit”, what do you think of?
 All personal injury lawsuits?
-All neck injuries?
+Whiplash injuries?
 McDonald’s?
 Something else?

 Now consider how much you know about this issue.
 If you thought of a specific case, how much do you know about that case?
 Have you ever looked into any specific facts related to that case?